chris-hildebrandt/LearnAndCode-2.3/README.md

 - `TaskFlowAPI/` – ASP.NET Core Web API with intentional code smells, TODOs, and EF Core SQLite database.
 - `TaskFlowAPI.Tests/` – xUnit project with example tests and Week 17 scaffolding.
 - `Course-Materials/Weekly-Modules/*.md` – Weekly Journals and Discussion Prep to be filled out in each weeks markdown file.
-- `.github/` – PR template and weekly submission issue template to standardise reviews.
+- `.github/` –  Weekly PR template to standardize submissions.

 By Week 23 you must deliver:
 - Clean architecture (Controller → Service → Repository) with SOLID applied.